 Your brand is not owned by you, it is owned by your customers.
 This is because your brand is a set of ideas, associations and feelings in your customers’ minds.
 Your brand is the perception of a crowd, shaped by your company’s actions, culture, and visual style.

 As brand strategist Marty Neumeier defines it, “A brand is a person’s gut feeling about a product, service or company. […] When enough individuals arrive at the same gut feeling, a company can be said to have a brand.
 A brand is not what you say it is.
 It’s what they say it is.“

 A brand’s goal is to get more people to buy more products, for more money, for longer.
 Brands achieve this by making people trust in a product or service by purposefully positioning it.

 Brands are of social and commercial importance and create value for the consumer and positive brand equity for the business.
 In fact, on average, a third of all corporate value in the world comes from brands.

 What is ‘Branding’?

-But to get your brand to where you want it to be, your branding efforts need to be based on a focussed plan of action – your brand strategy.
-This long-term plan helps you to clearly position and differentiate your business, to define and reach the right type of customer and to establish a culture that aligns internal stakeholders and customers alike.
+But to steer your brand to where you want it to be, your branding efforts need to be based on a focused plan of action – your brand strategy.
+This long-term plan helps you to clearly position and differentiate your business to reach the right type of customer.

-So, to sum up: ‘Branding’ is the combination of your business’ brand strategy and the culture and unique style resulting from it.
-Your ‘brand’ is the effect of these efforts.
+So, to sum up: ‘Branding’ is the combination of your brand strategy and its consistent implementation.
+Your ‘brand’ is the effect of these efforts, felt by your audience.

-If you haven’t already gathered, we’re rather passionate about brands and branding.
-If you’re looking to refresh your brand or would like to learn more about how a brand builds trust and credibility, simply drop us an email or give us a call.
+We’re rather passionate about brands and brand building.
+If you’re looking to refresh your brand or would like to learn more about how a brand builds trust and credibility, get in touch.